 If you are into hiking, Mt.
 Daguldul and Mt.
 Hugom are two coastal mountains in San Juan, Batangas.
 Some people hike first and then swim after.
 Others opt to stay overnight in one of the resorts in Laiya.

-Related topic: LAIYA BEACH, BATANGAS: IMPORTANT TIPS
+Related topic: LAIYA BEACH, BATANGAS: IMPORTANT TRAVEL TIPS

 Masasa Beach (Tingloy)